safe-global/claiming-app-data/README.md

 Place vesting csv files for a network under `vestings/assets/{chain_id}`.
 Naming should be `user_airdrop.csv` for user airdrop and `ecosystem_airdrop.csv` for ecosystem airdrop.

-Now exporter script can be used to parse vesting data, generate proofs, and export data to different formats: either one file for snapshot allocation data or multiple files that contain vesting data for an address.
+Now exporter script can be used to parse vesting csv files, generate proofs, and export data to different formats: either one file for snapshot allocation data or multiple files that contain vesting data for an address.
 Thea aforementioned steps can be performed at once or separately.

+Example:
 ```
 python vestings/exporter.py --chain_id 1 --output-directory ../data/allocations --generate-vestings --generate-proofs --export allocations
 ```